 About the Advisory Council

-Applications are being accepted from August 15 through September 30, 2014 for the sanctuary
+Applications are being accepted from November 14 through December 31, 2014 for sanctuary advisory

 The Cordell Bank National Marine Sanctuary Advisory Council is a community based body that was established in 2001.
 Council seats